Georgian Dream: Russia

 Georgian Dream however dismisses the "pro-Russian" labeling, claiming that their approach is focused on a balancing act between Russia and other regional powers intended to maintain peace and stability in Georgia.
 Prime Minister Irakli Garibashvili described this in 2023 as "navigating through the turbulent situation to survive".
 Critics of this position have called the approach "attractive and tempting in theory", but "unrealistic and superfluous" in reality.

+According to some analysts, the Georgian Dream government has chosen bandwagoning as its strategy of dealing with Russia, although to a limited extent, and has shifted the Georgian foreign policy away from balancing of Russia pursued by the previous governments of the United National Movement and late Shevardnadze era.
+However, the societal and public opposition to a Russia-accommodating policy resulted in a "bandwagoning by stealth" or "low-profile bandwagoning" by the government, trying to balance a belief of the GD leadership in the need to accommodate Russia with the public attitudes generating strong resonance against any rapproachment.
+This however has still resulted in at least two major political crises: one after the visit of the Russian MP in 2019, and another one in 2022 against what was perceived as the "inadequate" government reaction to the Russian invasion of Ukraine.
+While the GD retained the formal goal of the Euro-Atlantic integration, Russia in general avoided criticizing the GD foreign policy, possibly seeing no better alternative for itself in Georgia, despite opposing some approximation between Georgia and the EU under the GD-led government since 2012.

-The launching of the normalization of relations was signified by the first two-way meeting of Russian and Georgian officials after the 2008 war held in Prague in December 2012.
-A "pragmatic" policy towards Russia, has been welcomed by Moscow.
-However, since the Georgian Dream party opposed the restoration of formal diplomatic and political ties with Russia until the disputes with Russia over Abkhazia and South Ossetia were resolved, a Georgian diploimat Zurab Abashidze was appointed as a Special Representative of the Georgian government to mend ties outside formal diplomatic relations by meeting periodically with his Russian counterpart Grigory Karasin on neutral ground in Prague.
+The launching of the normalization of relations between Russia and Georgia was signified by the first two-way meeting of Russian and Georgian officials after the 2008 war held in Prague in December 2012.
+GD's "pragmatic" policy towards Russia has been welcomed by Moscow.
+However, since the Georgian Dream party opposed the restoration of formal diplomatic and political ties with Russia until the disputes with Russia over Abkhazia and South Ossetia were resolved, a Georgian diplomat Zurab Abashidze was appointed as a Special Representative of the Georgian government to mend ties outside formal diplomatic relations by meeting periodically with his Russian counterpart Grigory Karasin on neutral ground in Prague.
 The "Prague Format" of Russia-Georgia relations was not meant to facilitate the resolution of disputes regarding Abkhazia and South Ossetia, as both sides remained at odds over these issues.
 Abashidze emphasized that the question of its territorial integrity is Georgia's "red line" on which no concession is conceivable.
 The Prague Format was rather focused on a pragmatic process on matters of mutual interest that are unrelated to the breakaways.